The mythology and sacred geography of Rome — from the founding legend of Romulus to the temples and shrines of the eternal city.

 4 entries mapped

-The best-preserved building of ancient Rome — a temple to all the gods whose perfect dome and oculus remain an engineering mystery
+The best-preserved building of ancient Rome — a temple to all the gods whose perfect dome and oculus represent the pinnacle of Roman engineering

 The hill where Romulus traced the sacred boundary of Rome — and where the wolf-nursed twins began the eternal city